hackclub/hackclub/workshops/splatter_paint/README.md

 }
 ```

-Although normally you can call functions whatever you want, it’s important that this function is called `onMouseMove()`.
-Paper.js knows what `onMouseMove()` is—when it sees a function with this name, it will know to run it every time the mouse moves.
+Although you can normally call functions whatever you want, it’s important that this function is called `onMouseMove` and passes in an `event`.
+Paper.js knows what `onMouseMove()` is—when it sees this function, it will know to run it every time the mouse moves, and that the `event` you passed in is a [Paper.js Mouse Event](https://paperjs.org/reference/mouseevent/).
+Cool, right?

 Time to draw our circle!
 Inside the function you just created, add this code snippet, which creates a circle at the mouse cursor with a radius of 10px: